prashant-acharya-kat/getting_and_cleaning_data/CodeBook.md

 Only mean and standard deviation values have been considered from the sensor data set.

 Identifiers
-"activity": The type of activity
+"activity_name_": The type of activity
 "subject": The subject ID

 Activity column has 6 types as listed below.